Leystryku/die_awesomium/README.md

 New Lua Menu based on gmod 10 menu  ( mainly port of gmod 10 menu ) - Leystryku gmod 10 menu - team garry
 Loadingscreen - Freezebug

+#Compiling
+If you wish to compile this yourself, head to the src/ directory, open premake5.lua in your favourite text editor, edit the `sdk_dir` variable to point to the 'src' directory of Valve's Source SDK.
+Save the file and run `premake5 <target>` within that directory; a `projects` folder will then be created.
+The only supported platform right now is Windows.
+Feel free to contribute!